arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 Once you have all the relevant MIB files, its time to gather OIDs.

-> I recommend writing down a list of metrics that are critical to monitor, for your device, on a piece of paper before you begin.
-MIB files can contain thousands of OIDs and you can easily get lost looking though it - I have found writing down critical metrics helps maintain focus.
+> TIP: Recommend writing down a list of metrics that are critical to monitor for your device before you begin.
+MIB files can contain thousands of OIDs and you can easily get lost looking though it.
+I have found writing down critical metrics helps maintain focus.

 There are broadly two types of OIDs: